istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 $ helm install httpbin-egress -n httpbin <path-to-chart> -f <path-to-values-file>
 {{< /text >}}

-Where `<path-to-chart>` is the path where you have copied the helm chart from the repo and `<path-to-values-file>` is the sample values you have downloaded
+Where `<path-to-chart>` is the path where you have copied the helm chart from the repository and `<path-to-values-file>` is the sample values you have downloaded

 ### Istio configuration